Jennifer Lopez Posts, Deletes Instagram Pic Featuring Alex Rodriguez

 A post shared by Alex Rodriguez (@arod) on

 Despite retiring after 22 seasons in the MLB, Alex Rodriguez has managed to stay in the spotlight.
-The legendary third baseman who faced allegations of doping near the end of his career has been serving as a special instructor during the Yankees’ spring training in Tampa, Florida.
+The legendary third baseman, who faced allegations of doping near the end of his career, has been serving as a special instructor during the Yankees’ spring training in Tampa, Florida.
 It was also recently reported that Rodriguez will be joining Fox Sports soon as a full-time MLB analyst.

 Despite their busy schedules, the newly budding romance between Jennifer Lopez and Alex Rodriguez has everyone talking.
 It seems that many believe this is a much better fit for J.Lo than Drake ever was.
 Despite their steamy tropical weekend together, there are always the naysayers who believe that Jennifer hooking up with Alex is just another publicity stunt.
-If it is, she’s a master of making headlines because it certainly worked and now fans want all the details on how they met and how their new Bahamas vacation went.
+If it is, she’s a master of making headlines because it certainly worked.
+Now fans want all the details on how they met and how their new Bahamas vacation went.

 Whaaaa…yes I see you… #closeup #selfietime